Omega Chrono-Quartz: Early development

 Omega were at the forefront of quartz wristwatch development in Switzerland, they had already introduced the Omega Electroquartz as the first Swiss production watch and the Omega Marine Chronometer as the first wristwatch to gain certification as a Marine Chronometer (and was accurate to 1 second per month).

-As liquid crystal display technology began to be integrated into quartz wristwatches Omega saw an opportunity to again develop another world first by integrating an LCD display into an analogue watch.
+As liquid crystal display technology began to be integrated into quartz wristwatches Omega saw an opportunity to again develop another world first by integrating an LCD into an analogue watch.

 The calibre 1611 ‘Albatross’ (designated so because of the shape of the battery clamping system resembling an albatross's wings) was designed by Raymond Froidevaux.
 The movement had one large circuit on the rear of the watch which controlled both the analogue movement (based on calibre 1320) and digital LCD elements.
 The Chrono Quartz was originally run on two mercury 323 batteries having a running time of 26 months, this was replaced by the silver oxide 393 battery having a running time 15 months.
 The watch was not designed for intricate repair but more as a modular system, which would be replaced dependent on the components required.
 Working versions of the watch were available in 1975 but Omega did not release the watch until 1976.